-Belinda Carlisle is an activist, humanitarian, and friend to animals the world over.
-What she also is, of course, is the unmistakable voice of numerous radio hits, dating from her time with the famously rambunctious Go Go’s, through her more sophisticated days as a chart topping solo artist.
-Carlisle will be reminding America of both legacies this summer, as she headlines this year’s Retro Futura Tour, and briefly reunites with her former band mates for a handful of shows to commemorate their 40th anniversary.
+These days, Belinda Carlisle is an activist, humanitarian, and friend to animals the world over.
+What she also is, of course, is the unmistakable voice of numerous radio hits, dating from her time with the famously rambunctious Go-Go’s, through her glamorous days as a chart topping solo artist.
+In this conversation Carlisle discusses all of the above, tells us what singer she may have borrowed some of her onstage mannerisms from, and describes what the media did to her that she hasn’t forgotten.

-Robert Ferraro: Belinda, we’ll get to your day job in a moment, but I feel like we can’t have an honest conversation without acknowledging your interest in current events, as it seems to be an everyday concern for you these days.
+Robert Ferraro: Belinda, we’ll get to your day job in a moment, but I feel like we can’t have an honest conversation without acknowledging your deep interest in current events, as it seems like an everyday concern for you.

 Belinda: That’s very true! [laughs]

 Robert: You have a unique worldview, as you lived in Europe for over 20 years, and presently live in Thailand.
-You involve yourself in causes that address problems many of us haven’t considered.
+You involve yourself in causes that address problems some of us may not have considered.

 Belinda: I have always been a big animal rights activist and I love India, so I thought why not combine the two and make a difference.
 In 2014 we put together a project in Calcutta called ‘Animal People Alliance’.
 Calcutta is one of those cities that has lots of stray dogs and cats, along with cows and other animals on the street, but very few veterinarians.
 They are lacking in any kind of animal services.
 So our project aims to create services for animals for sure, but at the same time, create employment for people who normally would have difficulty getting a job because of caste or disability.
 We also have quite a few women who came from being trafficked, unfortunately.
 So being able to train them as veterinary nurses to serve in other parts of India, is important.
 We’ve made a lot of progress.
 We have a staff of 9, and we’ve treated 1,500 animals in the past year, so it’s onwards and upwards from here.
 If you have any kind of profile it’s important to use it for the greater good.
 I try to do that, and in my experience, talking about it and putting it out there has changed minds and changed people.

 Robert: Pretty much.
 He asked if you were frightened, in the past tense, and you said.
 “I still am!”.
-You also looked the part.
+You certainly looked it.
 With the Go Go’s done, did you fear that your music career was on the line?